-I am pleased to present the Report of the Audit Committee (the Committee) for the year ended 31 December 2022.
+I am pleased to present the Report of the Audit and Risk Committee (the Committee) for the year ended 31 December 2024.
 I have served on the Committee since August 2022 and was appointed as Chair in November 2022.
-On behalf of the Committee and the Board, I would like to thank my predecessor, John Sheehan, for his service as Chair of the Audit Committee.

 The Committee plays an important role in ensuring the Group's financial integrity for shareholders through oversight of the financial reporting process, including the risk and control systems which underlie that process.
 This report sets out how the Committee fulfilled its duties under its Terms of Reference, the UK Corporate Governance Code, the Irish Annex and relevant legislation.